kubernetes/enhancements/keps/sig-apps/2879-ready-pods-job-status/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: JobReadyPods
-  - Components depending on the feature gate: kube-controller-manager
+  - Components depending on the feature gate:
+    - kube-controller-manager
+    - kube-apiserver
 - [ ] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control